ianboucher/advanced-software-design/week3/simpler-and-more-correct.md

 }
 ```

-1. The comparison to string constants is worrisome — a typo in this or other codecould be hard to detect, and what if the “student discount” is renamed an “academic discount?”
-Refactor the code so that typos are a non-issue:
+1. _The comparison to string constants is worrisome — a typo in this or other codecould be hard to detect, and what if the “student discount” is renamed an “academic discount?”
+Refactor the code so that typos are a non-issue:_

 # (Not sure if the above is a question in its own right - for now assuming it's a summary of the exercise and the following are the specific questions to be addressed)

-**NB:** Working under the assumption that I can only make changes to the `Discount` class and its API, i.e. I am not able to make changes to the `Customer` or `Item` classes.

-2. `customerTypeDiscount` and `dayOfWeekDiscount` can contain arbitrary strings, even though they can only take a restricted set of values.
+2. _`customerTypeDiscount` and `dayOfWeekDiscount` can contain arbitrary strings, even though they can only take a restricted set of values.
 What happens if the calling code passes in “Week-end” as a day-of-week discount, or if the programmer adds a “veteran discount” but forgets toupdate this code?
-Refactor the day-of-week and customer-type discounts so that they can only contain valid days of week or customer types.
+Refactor the day-of-week and customer-type discounts so that they can only contain valid days of week or customer types._

 Using the existing enum provided by `DateUtils` and a new enum for `CustomerType`, the range of permissible values for the `customerTypeDiscount` and `dayOfWeekDiscount` can be restricted to known values only